hugdubois/svc-fizzbuzz/README.md

 {"fizzbuzz":["1","bon","3","bon","coin","bon","7","bon","9","boncoin"]}
 ```

-⚠️ If a bad parameters is send, an error is returned with the `422 Unprocessable Entity` with the reason of the error.
+⚠️ If bad parameters are send, an error is returned with the `422 Unprocessable Entity` with the reason of the error.

 So :